NEW-YORK HISTORICAL SOCIETY TO SHOWCASE NORMAN ROCKWELL’S FOUR FREEDOMS

 Rockwell, Roosevelt & the Four Freedoms is co‐curated by Stephanie Haboush Plunkett, deputy director and chief curator, Norman Rockwell Museum, and James J. Kimble, Ph.D., associate professor of communication & the arts, Seton Hall University.
 The New-York Historical Society presentation is coordinated by Wendy Ikemoto, associate curator of American art.
 Additionally, a National Advisory Board comprising scholars, artists, and museum professionals has provided guidance and expertise for the exhibition.

-Rockwell, Roosevelt & the Four Freedoms, which is organized into five thematic sections, features paintings, drawings, and other original artworks by Rockwell and his contemporaries, as well as historical documents, photographs, videos, artifacts, interactive digital displays, and immersive settings, some with virtual reality elements.
+Rockwell, Roosevelt & the Four Freedoms, which is organized into five thematic sections, features paintings, drawings, and other original artworks by Rockwell and his contemporaries, as well as historical documents, photographs, videos, artifacts, interactive digital displays, and immersive settings.

 The exhibition opens with The War Generation, a look at the political and socio‐economic backdrop against which President Roosevelt articulated the Four Freedoms.
 An immersive environment greets visitors with radio clips and film footage from the era, recreating a 1940s living room.
 A recording of one of Roosevelt’s famous Fireside Chats from April 14, 1938, as well as newsreels and photographs, document the challenges of the Great Depression and the ominous threat of war in Europe and Asia.
 Also on view are Rockwell’s iconic 1943 artworks Rosie the Riveter—the painting’s only stop on the traveling tour—and Liberty Girl, depicting the important role that American women played during wartime, as well as a selection of J. C. Leyendecker’s increasingly bleak Baby New Year covers for The Saturday Evening Post from 1932–1943.